 Most types of sexual dysfunction can be addressed by treating the underlying physical or psychological causes.
 Some prescription medications may be appropriate.
 For men, erectile dysfunction is often treated using pills designed to increasing blood flow to the penis.

 Both men and women with hormone deficiencies may benefit from hormone-boosting treatments.
 For women, estrogen supplementation may be beneficial.
 Men with abnormally low, non-age-related testosterone levels are sometimes treated with hormone shots, pills, patches, or creams.
 Mechanical aids such as vacuum devices and penile implants may improve erectile dysfunction.
 Dilators may help women whose vaginas are particularly narrow.
 Sex therapy including psychotherapy may be recommended for patients whose dysfunction may be rooted in psychological factors.
-Sexual wellness is a key component in human health and happiness.
+Sexual wellness in Dallas is a key component in human health and happiness.
 The doctors and staff at ThriveMD in Dallas, TX recognize the importance of sexual health in promoting your well-being and happiness.
 Schedule an appointment today and take the first step toward optimizing your sexual satisfaction.

 Long-term studies into longevity are producing powerful new therapies that can drastically reduce the impact aging has on our lives.
 ThriveMD is at the forefront of a new way of living that uses this exciting science to develop treatments to offset the harmful effects of growing older.
 Join the ageless movement today with an initial consultation for anti-aging therapy in Dallas at ThriveMD.